Electroencephalographic field influence on calcium momentum waves: Current projects

 \subsubsection{Optimization}

 This optimization used ASA, 2013 version 28.15, tuned to give reasonable performance by examining intermediate results of several sample runs in detail.
-See the ASA code for a discussion of ASA OPTIONS and Tuning \cite{Ingber1993}.
+See the ASA code for a discussion of ASA OPTIONS and Tuning \citep{Ingber1993,Ingber2012c}.

-For both $ \mathbf{A} $ with DCM and no-$ \mathbf{A} $ models with CM, ASA was used for 60 data sets in \{a\_n, a\_m, a\_n, c\_1, c\_m, c\_n\} of 10 subjects.
+For both $ \mathbf{A} $ and no-$ \mathbf{A} $ models, with DCM instead of just CM in previous studies, ASA was used for 60 data sets in \{a\_n, a\_m, a\_n, c\_1, c\_m, c\_n\} of 10 subjects.
 Each of these data sets had 4-6 parameters for each SMNI electrode-site model in \{F3, F4, T7, T8, P7, P8\}, i.e., 34 parameters (28 parameters when $ B1 $ terms are dropped) for each of the optimization runs, to be fit to over 400 pieces of potential data.
-This again is the same procedure used in previous papers with this data \cite{Ingber1997,Ingber1998}.
+This again is the same procedure used in previous papers with this data \citep{Ingber1997,Ingber1998}.

 The ranges of the parameters were decided as follows.
 The ranges of the strength of the long-range connectivities $ d_{\nu } $ were from 0 to 1.
 The ranges of the $ \{ a,b,\phi \} $ parameters were decided by using minimum and maximum values of $ M^{G} $ and $ M^{\ddagger G} $ firings to keep the potential variable within the minimum and maximum values of the experimentally measured potential at each electrode site.